harrisonnicholls/Mod-pack/README.md

 This program is manly used for testing and generating releases.
 It only combines the right files for every "platform" or "side", but is used for convenience.

-There are a couple actions available within this program: one for building on each side and another one to clean the *build* folder (which is ignored by the .gitignore).
+There are a couple of actions available within this program: one for building on each side and another one to clean the *build* folder (which is ignored by the .gitignore).